codama-idl/codama/packages/errors/README.md

 ```

 > [!NOTE]
-> This package is included in the main [`kinobi`](../library) package.
+> This package is included in the main [`codama`](../library) package.
 Meaning, you already have access to its content if you are installing Kinobi this way.
 >
 > ```sh
-> pnpm install kinobi
+> pnpm install codama
 > ```

 ## Reading error messages